 Discounts and prices are all final and inclusive of standard door to door UK delivery (observing social distancing).

-Payment must be made via bank transfer or Paypal and carpets will be sent via courier service on payment clearing.
+Payment must be made via bank transfer and carpets will be sent via courier service on payment clearing.

 For a more accurate representation, high res images of carpet designs can be found on our website or can be sent to you via email upon request.
 We are also happy to post quality samples if required.

 Deliveries are currently restricted and specific time critical delivery options are not available, so please allow 7-10 working days for your rug to arrive.
 That said please rest assured we will keep you fully advised of delivery details for your purchase.

 All sales are final and non-refundable or returnable.

 For all enquiries please email us and we’ll be delighted to assist you or arrange a socially distanced visit to our 554 Kings Road gallery.

 Businesses of every type have had to change dramatically in the face of this unprecedented crisis, we wanted to reassure our current and prospective clients that we can still provide our bespoke rug designs remotely and deliver the highest quality carpets despite the upheaval we are all facing at this challenging time.

 In an ideal world, Deirdre Dyson’s Kings Road gallery provides the perfect backdrop to showcase Deirdre’s rug designs; physically see their quality, explore the range of colours and discuss design options face to face with our experienced team.We love meeting prospective clients and showing them around the gallery.